SharonNicG/Project-2018/README.md

 ---
 ### Investigation

-In this section, we will conduct a preliminary review of the Iris data set by accessing and reading the data set file, familiarising ourselves with its content and then conducting a summary review of the data.
+In this section, we will conduct a preliminary review of the Iris data set by accessing and reading the dataset file, familiarising ourselves with its content and then conducting a summary review of the data.

 #### Problem Definition